 How to do an Arnold press

-If you suffer from lower back problems, it’s a good idea to do this exercise sitting down, to reduce the pressure on your back as you lift.
-You’ll still get a brilliant arm workout.
-It’s also important to take your time during this move — rushing, or being overly explosive actually lessens the impact of the Arnold press, so slow down!
+If you suffer from lower back problems, it’s a good idea to do this exercise sitting down against a bench, to reduce the pressure on your back as you lift.
+You’ll still get a brilliant arm workout and sitting can also work your primary movers harder, as other muscles can't pick up the weight.

 - Start by standing with your legs shoulder-width apart, holding a dumbbell in each hand, with your elbows bent and palms facing toward you